 While many units insist that they are authentic reproductions of our earliest fife and drum groups, most are satisfied in the knowledge that theirs is the logical development of the sounds that heralded this country’s earliest history and, in that sense, they are really folk musicians in uniform.

-Ed Olsen is recognized by The Company of Fifers & Drummers as the foremost historian on the development of traditional American fifing and drumming.
-He is co-founder of this organization, a Trustee-for-Life and was appointed Archivist-for-Life.
-He was named Curator of The Museum of Fife & Drum in 1986.
-A fifer since his youth, he has performed with many drum corps and is currently a lead fifer and arranger with the Sons of the Whiskey Rebellion of Branford, Connecticut.
+During his life Ed Olsen was recognized by The Company of Fifers & Drummers as one of the foremost historians on the development of traditional American fifing and drumming.
+He was co-founder of this organization, a Trustee-for-Life, and was appointed Archivist-for-Life.
+He was named Curator of The Museum of Fife & Drum in 1986, a post that he retained until his passing in 2009.
+A fifer since his youth, Ed has played with Chas T. Kirk FDB (one of New York's finest corps), Son's of Liberty, and the Ancient Mariners.
+The last drum corps in which he played in and helped develop was the Sons of the Whiskey Rebellion from Branford, CT in 1989.